-- 1.3.1 The Board exercises financial supervision and control by: - a) Formulating the financial strategy with due regard to Remobilisation Plans - b) Monitoring performance against plans and budgets by regular reports at Board meetings - c) Requiring the submission and approval of budgets within resource limits - d) Defining and approving essential features in respect of procedures and financial systems - e) Defining specific responsibilities placed on directors and employees as indicated in the Scheme of Delegation document. - 1.3.2 The Board has resolved that certain powers and decisions may only be exercised by the Board in formal session.
-These are set out in the "Reservation of Powers to the Board" (Standing Orders Section 20 a)). - 1.3.3 The Board will delegate responsibility for the performance of its functions in accordance with the Scheme of Delegation document adopted by the Board. - 1.3.4 The Chief Executive of the NHS in Scotland shall appoint an Accountable Officer, accountable to the Scottish Parliament for the proper use of public funds by the Board.
-The Chief Executive of The State Hospital is the designated Board's Accountable Officer.
-The Chief Executive's duties as Accountable Officer are set out in Section 2. - 1.3.5 The Chief Executive is ultimately accountable to the Board, and as Accountable Officer for the Board, to the Scottish Parliament, for ensuring that the Board meets its obligation to perform its functions within the available resources.
-The Chief Executive has overall Executive responsibility for the Board's activities, is responsible to the Board for ensuring that its financial obligations and targets are met and has overall responsibility for the Board's system of internal control. - 1.3.6 The Chief Executive shall be responsible for the implementation of the Board's financial policies and for co-ordinating any corrective action necessary to further these policies, after taking account of advice given by the Finance Director on all such matters.
-The Finance Director shall be accountable to the Board for this advice. - 1.3.7 The Chief Executive may delegate such of his/her functions as Accountable Officer as are appropriate and in accordance with these Standing Financial Instructions and Accountable Officer Memorandum. - 1.3.8 The Chief Executive will be responsible for signing the 'Statement of the Chief Executive's Responsibilities as the Accountable Officer of the Health Board' as part of the Board's Annual Accounts. - 1.3.9 The Chief Executive must ensure that existing directors and employees and all new appointees are notified of and understand their responsibilities within these Instructions. - 1.3.10 The Finance Director is responsible for: - a) Implementing the Board's financial policies and for co-ordinating any corrective action necessary to further these policies - Maintaining an effective system of internal financial control including ensuring that detailed financial procedures and systems incorporating the principles of separation of duties and internal checks are prepared, documented and maintained to supplement these instructions and, without prejudice to any other functions of directors and employees to the Board, the duties of the Finance Director include:
+The Board exercises financial supervision and control by:

+- a) Formulating the financial strategy with due regard to Remobilisation Plans. - b) Monitoring performance against plans and budgets by regular reports at Board meetings. - c) Requiring the submission and approval of budgets within resource limits. - d) Defining and approving essential features in respect of procedures and financial systems. - e) Defining specific responsibilities placed on directors and employees as indicated in the Scheme of Delegation document.

+The Board has resolved that certain powers and decisions may only be exercised by the Board in formal session.
+These are set out in the "Reservation of Powers to the Board" (Standing Orders Section 20 a)).

+The Board will delegate responsibility for the performance of its functions in accordance with the Scheme of Delegation document adopted by the Board.

+The Chief Executive of the NHS in Scotland shall appoint an Accountable Officer, accountable to the Scottish Parliament for the proper use of public funds by the Board.
+The Chief Executive of the State Hospital is the designated Board's Accountable Officer.
+The Chief Executive's duties as Accountable Officer are set out in Section 2.

+The Chief Executive is ultimately accountable to the Board, and as Accountable Officer for the Board, to the Scottish Parliament, for ensuring that the Board meets its obligation to perform its functions within the available resources.
+The Chief Executive has overall Executive responsibility for the Board's activities, is responsible to the Board for ensuring that its financial obligations and targets are met and has overall responsibility for the Board's system of internal control.

+The Chief Executive shall be responsible for the implementation of the Board's financial policies and for co-ordinating any corrective action necessary to further these policies, after taking account of advice given by the Finance Director on all such matters.
+The Finance Director shall be accountable to the Board for this advice.

+The Chief Executive may delegate such of his/her functions as Accountable Officer as are appropriate and in accordance with these Standing Financial Instructions and Accountable Officer Memorandum.

+The Chief Executive will be responsible for signing the 'Statement of the Chief Executive's Responsibilities as the Accountable Officer of the Health Board' as part of the Board's Annual Accounts.

+The Chief Executive must ensure that existing directors and employees and all new appointees are notified of and understand their responsibilities within these Instructions.

-Ensuring that sufficient records are maintained to show and explain the Board's transactions, in order to disclose, with reasonable accuracy, the financial position of the Board at any time
+- a) Implementing the Board's financial policies and for co-ordinating any corrective action necessary to further these policies. - b) Maintaining an effective system of internal financial control including ensuring that detailed financial procedures and systems incorporating the principles of separation of duties and internal checks are prepared, documented and maintained to supplement these instructions. - c) Ensuring that sufficient records are maintained to show and explain the Board's transactions, in order to disclose, with reasonable accuracy, the financial position of the Board at any time.